 From reviewing the particular zoning district to make sure your use is permitted, to identifying the parking needs and requirements, to the need for signage and a review of the historic regulations, the Detroit code covers it all.

-For more information on the zoning considerations for opening a business in Detroit, including communicating with city officials, parking requirements, signage requirements, approved vs. conditional uses and variance or rezoning processes, read our blog on 5 Things You Need to Know About Zoning in Detroit.
+For more information on the zoning considerations for opening a business in Detroit, including communicating with city officials, parking requirements, signage requirements, approved vs. conditional uses and variance or rezoning processes, read our blog on 5 Things You Need to Know About Zoning in Detroit or watch the video.

 The attorneys of Dalton & Tomich, PLC have the experience and the knowledge to work with you to develop a legal solution that helps you accomplish your goals.Speak With an Attorney